To incorporate or not to incorporate? That is the question.

 I read that incorporating your business is not worth it if you only make $10,000 to $12,000 per year.
 Is it true that the real breaks don't start until around the $30,000 per year profit mark?
 How does a business owner know when he would benefit from incorporating?

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.There are benefits far beyond taxes that would lead you to incorporate -- such as protecting your personal assets.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »There are benefits far beyond taxes that would lead you to incorporate -- such as protecting your personal assets.
 It doesn't matter how little you earn, if you are not doing business as a corporation (or LLC), your personal assets are at risk from judgment creditors.